Pon de Replay: Background

 Prior to signing a record deal with Def Jam Recordings, Rihanna was discovered in her home country of Barbados by American record producer Evan Rogers, who made the necessary arrangements for her to fly to New York.
 There, she recorded a collection of demos for a demo tape to be sent to record labels.
 One of the demos recorded was that of "Pon de Replay", which was written and produced by Carl Sturken, Evan Rogers and Vada Nobles in 2004.
 The first to respond to the demo tape was Jay-Z, who had recently been appointed as president and CEO of Def Jam Recordings, where Rihanna auditioned for him and music executive L.A.
 Reid, in his office.
 Looking back on the audition and meeting Jay-Z, Rihanna explained during an interview how she felt before walking into the room, saying: "That's when I really got nervous ...
 I was like: 'Oh God, he's right there, I can't look, I can't look, I can't look!'
 I remember being extremely quiet.
 I was very shy.
 I was cold the entire time.
 I had butterflies.
 I'm sitting across from Jay-Z. Like, Jay-Zee.
 I was star-struck."
-During the audition, Rihanna performed Whitney Houston's cover of "For the Love of You", "Pon de Replay" and "The Last Time", the latter two of which would go on to be included on her debut album, Music of the Sun.
+During the audition, Rihanna performed Whitney Houston's cover of the Isley Brothers' "For the Love of You", "Pon de Replay" and "The Last Time", the latter two of which would go on to be included on her debut album, Music of the Sun.
 Initially, Jay-Z was skeptical about signing Rihanna, because he felt "Pon de Replay" was too big for her, saying "when a song is that big, it's hard [for a new artist] to come back from.
 I don't sign songs, I sign artists".
 "Pon de Replay" was released via iTunes on July 26, 2005, through Def Jam Recordings.

 Composition

-"Pon de Replay" is a dance-pop, dancehall and R&B song that infuses a reggae style.
-According to the digital music sheet published at musicnotes.com, the song is written in the key of F-sharp minor and is set in common time with a moderated dance groove, with a metronome of 100 beats per minute.
+"Pon de Replay" is a pop, dancehall and R&B song that infuses a reggae style.
+The song is written in the key of F-sharp minor and is set in common time with a moderated dance groove, with a metronome of 100 beats per minute.
 Rihanna's vocal range in the song spans from the low note of F♯3 to the high note of C♯5.
 The title of the song is in Bajan Creole, a primarily spoken language used in Barbados, and means "play it again" in English.
 Lyrically, the song is about asking the DJ to play the protagonist's favorite song, as well as the fulfillment of dancing in a club.
 Doug Rule of Metro Weekly commented on the lyric "Hey Mr. DJ, won't you turn the music up?" and that it follows in the footsteps of recent songs which also incorporated "Hey Mr. DJ", including Madonna's "Music" and Jennifer Lopez's "Play".